Thy hand, Belinda; darkness shades me / On thy bosom let me rest;

 And Asaka accepted her/And held her to her breast

 Held her to her breast

-- Earlier, Ti Moune sings to her parents as she leaves, "What I am, you made me.
-What you gave, I owe."
+- Earlier, Ti Moune sings to her parents as she leaves.

 - Observe the Sons of Ulster Marching Towards the Somme by Frank McGuinness is the story of eight soldiers from Ulster who fought in the First World War, as told by the only one of them who survived.
 We know from the beginning that all but one of them are going to die, but that doesn't make the scenes where they're facing a battle they know they're probably not going to survive any less gutwrenching.

 - Savage in Limbo by John Patrick Shanley often treads a very fine line between this and Narm, but if done right it is exceptionally powerful.

 Savage: There is.
 There's one in me too.
 It's the only thing in me that I love.
 It wasn't always - it's just that these days, these days, it's the only thing in me - in everybody - that ain't a total fuckin' horrible lie.
 I. AM.
 ALONE. [exit]

 - Grey Gardens The whole second act sequence from Edie's refuge in the past in "Around the World" to her attempt to leave Grey Gardens in "Another Winter in a Summer Town."